-The INFJ is the rarest of the 16 Myers-Briggs personality types; they make up only 1-2 percent of the population.
+The INFJ is the rarest of the 16 Myers-Briggs personality types, making up only 1-2 percent of the population.
 People who identify as INFJs are deeply complex, highly sensitive individuals.
-They are creative and insightful, concerned with the big things in life, like the state of humanity.
-They often ask the questions that others aren’t asking, such as, “Why are we here?” and “What is the meaning of this life we live?”
+They ask the questions that others aren’t asking, such as, “Why are we here?” and “What is the meaning of this life we live?”

 In relationships, INFJs can be warm and friendly.
 They are generally well-liked by the people who are privileged to know them.
-Yet at other times, they can be distant and analytical, retreating into themselves and their private thoughts.
-INFJs often grow up feeling profoundly “different” from other people.
-They care deeply about others and like being a part of a community—yet because of their “big picture” perspective on life, they may always feel like an outsider looking in.
+Yet at other times, they can be distant and analytical, retreating into themselves.
+INFJs often grow up feeling profoundly different from other people.
+They care deeply about others and like being a part of a community.
+Yet because of their “big picture” perspective on life, they may always feel like an outsider looking in.

 1. INFJs feel profoundly misunderstood.

 INFJs, do you feel like people rarely “get” you?
 When you start to talk about something you care about, do you notice others failing to grasp why it really matters?
 If so, you’re not alone.
-Many INFJs feel deeply misunderstood and under-appreciated.
+Many INFJs feel deeply misunderstood.

 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.

 Their “sixth sense” can be difficult to explain to other people, says personality profiler Antonia Dodge, who co-owns Personality Hacker.
-Often INFJs give up trying to explain their ability (or don’t try at all, because they know how unusual it sounds), which leaves them feeling isolated and misunderstood.
+Often INFJs give up trying to explain their ability.
+Or they don’t try at all, because they know how unusual it sounds.
+This leaves them feeling isolated and misunderstood.

 2. INFJs absorb other people’s emotions.